 Figure A.5.
 Distribution of Likely Political Affiliation Measures.
 These graphs plot the distribution of the zip code Republican contribution share and the county Republican vote share, respectively.
-Panel (a) plots the distribution of the zip code Republican contribution share, defined as the number of individuals with campaign donations to the main Republican party and candidate committees as a fraction of the total number of individuals with campaign donations to the main committees of either party, in our RI sample.
-We include zip codes with at least 10 donors.
-Panel (b) plots the county Republican vote share, defined as the number of votes for Republican candidate Donald J. Trump divided by the total number of votes for Trump and for the Democratic candidate Hillary Clinton, in the population and in our RI sample.
+Panel (a) plots the distribution of the zip code Republican contribution share, defined as the number of individuals with campaign donations to the main Republican party and candidate committees as a fraction of the total number of individuals with cateral as the number of votes for Republican contribution vote share, defined as the number of votes for Republican candidate Donald J. Trump divided by the total number of votes for Trump and for the Democratic candidate Hillary Clinton, in the population and in our RI sample.